Skip To Main Content

 • Teaching Certification: Metropolitan State College of Denver

-• Bachelor of Art in Studio Art, Emphasis in Mathematics: Colorado College
+• Bachelor of Arts in Studio Art, Emphasis in Mathematics: Colorado College

 I am a Colorado native and love hiking, paddle boarding, and camping in the mountains!
-I grew up in Ft.
-Collins, went to college in Colorado Springs, and have enjoyed teaching 3rd, 4th, and 5th grades for 22 years, mostly in Douglas County.
-My interests include various forms of art, books, movies, math, science, creating, and learning.
-My oldest son is recent graduate from Montana State University in Mechanical Engineering, and my youngest son is a sophomore at Colorado State University majoring in Civil Engineering.
-This is my third year at LTE and I have found that the Lone Tree approach fits well with my philosophies and interests!
-Interacting with young curious minds is very inspiring for me, and I enjoy building relationships within the LTE community!
+I grew up in Fort Collins, went to Colorado College in Colorado Springs, and have enjoyed teaching 3rd, 4th, and 5th grades since 2002, mostly in Douglas County.
+My interests include various forms of art, books, movies, math, science, creating, and learning, and as a mom, I feel fortunate that my two grown sons both still reside in Colorado, where I have opportunities to see them.
+I have found that the Lone Tree approach fits well with my philosophies and interests.
+Interacting with young, curious minds is very inspiring for me, and I enjoy building relationships within the LTE community!

 Contact me: Amy.Jaramillo@dcsdk12.org